Marauders (comics): Forming the first Marauders team

 Years after joining the X-Men, Jean Grey joins with the powerful Phoenix Force.
 After months of wielding her new cosmic power, Jean is temporarily corrupted, causing the Phoenix Force to warp into a new, murderous persona called Dark Phoenix.
 To prevent the Dark Phoenix from causing harm, Jean seemingly kills herself.
 Her death inadvertently activates Sinister's clone of Jean Grey and he decides to use it to further manipulate Cyclops.
 Named "Madelyne Pryor," the clone encounters Cyclops, and the two fall in love.
 After marrying and having a child, Nathan Summers, they move to Alaska.

 Meanwhile, Sinister decides that the sewer-dwelling mutant community known as the Morlocks represents the worst kind of mutants possible and should not be allowed to risk mixing with the gene pool of other mutants and humans.
 He is further angered when his studies reveal that several Morlocks bear signs of genetic manipulation based on his own research (due to the fact that many of them were experimented on by Dark Beast).
 Disgusted that someone has used his "signature" without his permission, Sinister decides to wipe out the Morlocks living in Manhattan's sewers.
 He hires the mutant thief Gambit to recruit a team of warriors and assassins who will work with Sabretooth and Scalphunter.
 In exchange, he performs surgery on Gambit to correct a defect that would have ensured the mutant thief would one day lose control of his powers.
 Recalling the criminals he worked with in London, Mr. Sinister decides to christen his first official team of agents "the Marauders."

 Before Sinister sends his Marauders against the Morlocks, Jean Grey is discovered alive and well by the Avengers.
-Her former X-Men comrades are contacted and a shocked Scott Summers leaves Alaska to see for himself that it's actually her.
+Her former X-Men comrades are contacted and a shocked Scott Summers leaves Alaska to see for himself that it is actually her.
 Rather than return home to his wife and child, Scott remains with his old teammates as they form a new team called X-Factor.
 It is later said this is because Sinister uses his mental influence over Cyclops to encourage him to leave behind Madelyne and Nathan, making them easy targets.
 With Cyclops gone, Sinister sends his newly formed Marauders to attack the now undefended Summers house in Alaska.
 The Marauders kidnap Nathan, leaving Maddie injured and near-death.
 Unbeknownst to Sinister, she survives the ordeal, is taken to a hospital and slips into a coma.